Business majors at NIU find themselves faced with one of the scariest of all questions: What would your mother think?

 The program has been singled out for praise at numerous academic conferences, where it was hailed for its uniqueness and simplicity.
 The Association to Advance Collegiate Schools of Business has called it a model program.

-The BELIEF Initiative has also been endorsed by both national and regional corporations.
+The BELIEF Program has also been endorsed by both national and regional corporations.
 AT&T, Caterpillar, Microsoft, Experian, KPMG, The National Bank & Trust Company of Sycamore, NICOR, Northwestern Mutual, and Road Ranger USA have stepped forward as sponsors to not only provide financial support for the program, but to also provide a speakers bureau from which professors can draw guest lecturers who can discuss the real-world application of ethics in the workplace.

 So, while many other business schools lament the lack of time in their core curriculum for a course on ethics, NIU has made ethics central to all it teaches.
 That's a decision Mom would be proud of.